serralvo/serralvo.github.io/_posts/2020-07-11-singletons-and-testing-in-swift.markdown

 ---

+### Singletons

-Now, time to talk about Singletons!
-What's the main goal of a singleton?
+What is the main goal of a singleton?
 To keep a unique and shared instance of something throughout the app's lifecycle.
-So, here we have a big issue about testability, do you remember the point about have control of **state** to write aceptable unit tests, right?
+So, here we have a big issue about testability, do you remember the theory about having control of the **states** to write acceptable unit tests, right?
 Let's check how we can update the tests of `CheckoutInteractor`:

 ```swift